We are honored to partner with many different community organizations that are working to address the basic needs of families with young children.

 A key homeless services provider in Santa Cruz County.
 It runs four emergency and transitional housing shelters, including the Rebele Family Shelter for households with children, a medical clinic, and a 12-bed medical respite care facility.
 It also provides employment and income support, a mail room, and homeless and housing advocacy.
 It serves...

-A nonprofit that works to prevent and end homelessness and increase the variety and supply of safe, stable, accessible, and permanently affordable homes.
-It focuses on equitable land use; public investment in affordable homes; and funding for programs that prevent and end homelessness.
+A nonprofit that works to prevent and end homelessness by increasing the variety and supply of safe, stable, accessible, and permanently affordable homes.
+It focuses on equitable land use; public investment in affordable homes; and coalition building for affordable-home residents.

 A nonprofit housing resource agency that provides case management, search and placement into permanent housing, emergency rent payments, and supportive services to those faced with the imminent threat of homelessness.
 Its programs focus on homeless veterans and their families, homeless families with children, and homeless senior women.